Pavin Smith Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings (2022)

-- Brewers pitchers combined to surrender 190 total home runs last year (1.2 per game).
+- Brewers pitchers combined to give up 190 total home runs last year (1.2 per game).
 That ranked 25th in baseball.

+- Junk starts for the first time this season for the Brewers.

+- When he last appeared on Thursday, Aug.
+4, the 27-year-old right-hander started the game and went 2 1/3 innings against the Oakland Athletics.

 © 2023 Data Skrive.
 All rights reserved.